 Full Benefit Medicare-Medicaid Enrollees are Coloradans who have both Medicare and regular Health First Colorado (Colorado's Medicaid Program) coverage.

 In September 2014, we started enrolling Full Benefit Medicare-Medicaid Enrollees into the Accountable Care Collaborative (ACC).
 We will assign you to the Regional Care Collaborative Organization in your area.
 Your Regional Care Collaborative Organization will help coordinate your care.
 They will also make sure you are getting the services you need and seeing the right type of provider.

 To learn more about the ACC: Medicare-Medicaid Program and your enrollment, please contact your Regional Care Collaborative Organization.

-If you are a Full Benefit Medicare-Medicaid Enrollee, you get all of your Medicare benefits and regular Colorado Medicaid benefits with no changes.
+If you are a Full Benefit Medicare-Medicaid Enrollee, you get all of your Medicare benefits and regular Health First Colorado benefits with no changes.
 Additional ACC: Medicare-Medicaid Program benefits include:

 If you want to apply for Medicare, visit the Medicare website.

-If you want to apply for Medicaid, see our How to Apply page.
+If you want to apply for Health First Colorado, see our How to Apply page.